hammerjs/hammer.js/README.md

 The `touchAction` option accepts the `auto`, `pan-y`, `pan-x` and `none` values, just like the css property.
 By default it tries to read the value from the element (set by you stylesheet), and if not found it is set to `pan-y`.

-##### .enable(), .disable() and .destroy()
+##### .enable(), .disable(), .stop() and .destroy()
 When disabled, it doesn't send any input events to the recognizers.
+When you call `stop`, the current session will be stopped immediately.
 Calling the destroy method unbinds all events and input events and makes the manager unusable.

 ##### .add(recognizer), .get(recognizer) and .remove(recognizer)
 Add a new `Recognizer` instance to the Manager.
 The order of adding is also the order of the recognizers being